Cavaari/Gaming-Website/README.md

 ### Additional changes

 Additionaly we added a screen modal for how to play the game on the top left side.
-Click it, to oprn the model and click on the 'x' to close it.
+Click it, to open the model and click on the 'x' to close it.